 - A note is required if the student is unable to attend a rehearsal.
 If the student has a prior appointment, early notification would be appreciated.

-- If a student accumulates 2 unexplained absences within a semester parent and students can be asked to attend an interview with the Director of Music.
-For post-compulsory students, an unexplained absence will be treated as truancy and as such may affect the student's Good Standing in the school.
+- If a student accumulates two unexplained absences within a semester parent and students can be asked to attend an interview with the Director of Music.
+For post-compulsory students, an unexplained absence is treated as truancy and as such may affect the student's Good Standing in the school.

 - If the student is frequently absent from or late to rehearsals without prior notification, the student may be removed from either the ensemble and/or the music program.